What is L Glutamine?

 Q. Is Glutamine an essential or non essential amino acid ?

-A. Glutamine is considered a semi essential amino acid as your body produces Glutamine.
+A. It's considered a semi essential amino acid as your body produces Glutamine.

 Q. What are the differences between essential and non essential amino acids?